-    - Overnight excursions to Robben Island and Pilansberg National Park
+- Excursions to Robben Island and Pilansberg National Park

 Program participants will stay in two different hotels during their stay in South Africa, one in each of the program's host cities.
 Each hotel was selected in coordination with in-country partners to provide a combination of convenience, safety, and affordability for the program participants.

-The program fee includes roundtrip international flights, airport transfers in country, accommodations, most meals, transportation to and from all excursion sites, entry fees to all museums, historical sites, and excursions, student travel insurance, and administrative fees.
+The program fee includes domestic flights within South Africa between program host cities, airport transfers in country, accommodations, most meals, transportation to and from all excursion sites, entry fees to all museums, historical sites, and excursions, student travel insurance, and administrative fees.